sayzlim/sayzlim.github.io/source/_posts/2010-08-08-the-primrose-of-safari-5-extensions.md

 It doesn't change the font.
 It makes your text more readable by improving the kerning and ligatures in text.
 - [**Pure Flickr**][11]: Pure Flickr adding touch to Flickr by replacing the default logo with the clean one (without by Yahoo!) and adding more whitespace to give the spacious impression.
 - [**Reload Button**][3]: I find a browser without reload button weird even though I use shortcut.
-- [**Simplr**][4]: The simple version of Tumblr.
-Simplr improves the usability of Tumblr by eliminating the large button icons, hide the featured post and place a new post link on the left sidebar.

 ## Productivity Helper
 These extensions can help you speed up your work and avoid distractions such as ads, checking email and etc.